Kong/docs.konghq.com/app/konnect/analytics/use-cases/latency.md

 * **Choose Granularity**: Minutely

 {:.note}
-> **Note**: To select more than one metric, click on "Select Multiple" next to the Metrics dropdown list.
+> You can select more than one metric by clicking on **Select Multiple** next to the Metrics dropdown list.

-Then, they add a filter to filter by the Control Plane
+Then, they add a filter to filter by the control plane

 * **Filter by**: Control Plane
 * **Operator**: In